cc licensed ( BY ) flickr photo shared by ㇹヮィㇳ

 - Once you're cycling for transport and have a comfortable, connecting range of say 6km, a world of intermodal (bike + train) opportunities open up.
 Train lines you can cycle to significantly expand the destinations and types of trips you can make using a bike.

-Going car-free- The biggest opportunity of factoring in bike-train trips is if it finally eliminates your need for a car (or second car).
-The financial and health benefits of eliminating a car from your life are significant.
+Going car-free | - The biggest opportunity of factoring in bike-train trips is if it finally eliminates your need for a car (or second car).
+The financial and health benefits of eliminating a car from your life are significant. |

-Commuting to work- Most people will walk at most 2km to a train station.
-Or if getting to and from train stations takes too long will drive instead if possible.
+Commuting to work | - Most people will walk at most 2km to a train station.
+Or if getting to and from train stations takes too long will drive instead if possible. - Using a bike enables you to live up to 6km away from a station and have as efficient access as if you lived within walking distance. |

-Affordable liveability- The most desirable and liveable parts of a city to reside often also have great public transport connections.
-By using a bike, you can afford to live outside the areas with the highest "walkability" price premiums but still easily access these desirable locations.
+Affordable liveability | - The most desirable and liveable parts of a city to reside often also have great public transport connections.
+By using a bike, you can afford to live outside the areas with the highest "walkability" price premiums but still easily access these desirable locations. |

-Get to many more places by bike- From your home estimate how far you can cycle in 60min and draw a circle around your home.
+Get to many more places by bike | - From your home estimate how far you can cycle in 60min and draw a circle around your home.
 Now estimate how far you can get in 60min by riding to a train station, catching a train and riding again at the other end.
-Your trip possibilities have expanded massively.
+Your trip possibilities have expanded massively. |

-Recreational rail trails- Rail trails are old railways lines decommissioned and turned into scenic, cycling/walking paths.
+Recreational rail trails | - Rail trails are old railways lines decommissioned and turned into scenic, cycling/walking paths.
 Australia, and especially Victoria, has some of the best rail trails in the world.
-The beauty is you can get to all of them without a car.
+The beauty is you can get to all of them without a car. |

-Go one way / Avoid weather- You can cycle all of the way one way and catch the train most of the way back if that saves time/energy or because the return trip is at night.
+Go one way / Avoid weather | - You can cycle all of the way one way and catch the train most of the way back if that saves time/energy or because the return trip is at night. - Similarly, linking up with trains allows you to avoid the worst of any heat or rain while still using your bike. |

-One partner rides more- I'm a faster rider than my girlfriend and can enjoyably ride much further.
-Using trains allows us to go to the same destinations but she can ride less.
+One partner rides more | - I'm a faster rider than my girlfriend and can enjoyably ride much further.
+Using trains allows us to go to the same destinations but she can ride less. |

-Carry more stuff- Public transport is a great way to take the load off big shopping trips if you can take your bike.
-You can ride on the way there and use public transport for the trip back.
+Carry more stuff | - Public transport is a great way to take the load off big shopping trips if you can take your bike.
+You can ride on the way there and use public transport for the trip back. |

-Go up steep hills- In cities with steep, unavoidable hills hooking up with public transport can be very helpful.
-E.g. In San Francisco, bikes can be put on the front of the bus and you can catch the bus up the hill.
+Go up steep hills | - In cities with steep, unavoidable hills hooking up with public transport can be very helpful.
+E.g. In San Francisco, bikes can be put on the front of the bus and you can catch the bus up the hill. |

 2. Personal examples of bike-train trips made in Melbourne